Ruben de Haas: Cheetahs

-In May 2018, the Free State Cheetahs announced that he signed a contract with the – the union's Pro14 team – until the end of October 2020.
+In May 2018, the Free State Cheetahs announced that he signed a contract with the – the union's professional team – until the end of October 2020.
+In 2021 English Premiership giants Saracens signed De Haas on a 2 year deal where-after he returned for a second stint with the Cheetahs.

 Saracens

-It was announced in February 2021 that de Haas would join Saracens ahead of the 2021–22 season.
+It was announced in February 2021 that De Haas would join Saracens ahead of the 2021–22 Premiership season and he made 23 appearances for the club.

 International career

 Youth teams

 De Haas first represented the United States as a member of the United States men's national under-19 team (High School All-Americans) in their 2016 tour of Ontario, Canada.
 De Haas served as the captain of the High School All-Americans.

-De Haas debuted with the United States men's national under-20 team (Junior All-Americans) in the 2016 World Rugby Under 20 Trophy. de Haas made his first appearance for the Junior All-Americans as a 65th minute substitute in a 46–44 loss to Namibia on April 19.
+De Haas debuted with the United States men's national under-20 team (Junior All-Americans) in the 2016 World Rugby Under 20 Trophy.
+De Haas made his first appearance for the Junior All-Americans as a 65th minute substitute in a 46–44 loss to Namibia on April 19.
 De Haas made his first start at scrum-half for the Junior All-Americans in their 32–12 victory over Hong Kong on April 23.

 De Haas also made two appearances for the Junior All-Americans in 2017 World Rugby Under 20 Trophy qualification matches.
 He scored one conversion in the Junior All-Americans' 46–12 defeat to Canada on June 13, 2017.
 He also scored one conversion and one penalty goal in the Junior All-American's 27–25 victory over Canada on June 17, 2017.
 De Haas served as the vice captain of the Junior All-Americans.